Characters Are Your Story

 Now, picture this…what if you walk into your office and there’s a BOULDER on your desk?

 How long would it take you to get back to work?
 A long time.
 For lots of reasons.

 First, you can’t actually get to your work, as it’s sitting under a boulder.

 You have some problem-solving to do.
 Pebbles can be brushed off, literally and figuratively.
 Boulders take a lot more work.
 And from this, a whole cascade of character-building events emerge from the fog of your story.

-Secondly, the conflict of the boulder itself forces you to action.
+First, the conflict of the boulder itself forces you to action.
 You have to do something.

-Thirdly, it creates far stronger emotions.
+Second, the boulder creates far stronger emotions.
 When you have stronger emotions, you take more dramatic actions.

 And then there’s the mystery of it all.
 Boulders on desks create worlds.
 You can use boulders to start establishing the story world and tone.
 You can infuse the scene with humor or eeriness or tension.
 You can establish story rules.
 Using a boulder, you can deliver all sorts of information & cues to the reader, and still start telling the story.

 So…go drop a boulder on their desk.
 Disrupt their story world in Chapter One.